laplcebeltrami/barcodes/README.md

 https://pages.stat.wisc.edu/~mchung/papers/chung.2019.NN

-(2) The code do uniform subsampling to reduce the size of networks.
+### 2) The code do uniform subsampling
+to reduce the size of networks.
 The data reduction technique like diffusion map should not be used.
 It may be difficult to trace back and identify the regions of brain that might be responsible for topological differences.
 The results need to be biologically interpretable forward and backward.

-(3) Eventually you will be able to compue the netork distances between groups and within groups as shown below.
+### 3) The between-group and within-group
+showing the group differnce is visualized as shown below.

 ![alt text](https://github.com/laplcebeltrami/barcodes/blob/main/jackknifebar.jpg?raw=true)